Sealiner/FoodTruck/README.md

 Maven is used to build and deploy the service.

 I usually use docker and k8s to deploy my services in production.
-You can see a dockerfile and some configurations in pom.xml(Because there is no docker service and registry in my new pc, I turned the related plugins off, but you can still see it).
+You can see a dockerfile and some configurations in pom.xml(Because there is no docker service and registry in my new pc, I turned the related plugins off).

 # Deploy in production
 To deploy in production, there's still some works to do.
 I usually use jenkins and gitlab to automatize the deployment of backend services.
 For web frontend, I ususally put the build files into the directory served by nginx.